 The price of precious metals usually depends on their rarity, properties, the extraction process, application areas, and demand.
 And if scarcity is always constant, all of the other aspects commonly depend on new technologies, political or economic situations, and other issues.

 So, today we are going to talk about the most valuable metals traded in the commodity market.
-The rating is based on their price per kg and is relevant for the 3d of June 2020.
+The rating is based on their price per kg and is relevant for the 11th of March 2023.

 Here Are the Top Seven Most Expensive Precious Metals in the Commodity Market